 “There’s a letter in there,” I said pointing to the envelope, finding my voice finally.
 “I know you’re not doing interviews but I was hoping to talk to you for a site.
 It’s not political.

 Russell was listening.

 “It’s called ‘Fucking Awesome Bulimics I Know’.”

 He was still listening and on hearing ‘bulimic’ his face softened.

 “Awww,” he said.
 “You’re alright then?”

 And he leant down and hugged me.

 It was a compassionate hug.
-It was a, sorry to hear you’ve been a bit fucked up with bulimia hug.
+It was a, sorry to hear you’ve been a bit messed up with bulimia hug.